Armed Forces (Prevention of Discrimination) Bill

 Overview

 This bill amends the Criminal Justice Act 2003 to increase sentences for crimes motivated by hostility towards members of the armed forces.
-It classifies crimes against service personnel as aggravated offences, leading to harsher penalties for perpetrators.
+It treats crimes against service personnel as aggravated offences, leading to harsher penalties.

 Description